Carson-Spaniel/Smart-Dash-Interface/readme.md

 - Feel free to customize fonts, colors, and layout as needed in the script.

 ## Upcoming
 - Performance page: top speed tracking, 0-60 time tracking, more performance related things.
+Will include a graph of Speed and RPM over Time.
 - Bluetooth setting: Add Bluetooth connection from the dash interface.
 - Update readme: Update the readme to the most current version.